 Over the years, ginger has been shown to help reduce blood sugar levels and help regulate insulin response in people with diabetes.

-In one 2014 animal study, obese rats with diabetes were given a mix of cinnamon and ginger.
+In , obese rats with diabetes were given a mix of cinnamon and ginger.
 These rats experienced a wealth of benefits, including:

 - reduced body weight

 According to researchers in a , ginger powder supplements may help improve fasting blood sugar.
 Participants in this study were given 2 grams of ginger every day for 12 weeks.
 At the end of the study, researchers found that people in this group also experienced lower levels of:

 Researchers in a on rats with diabetes found that ginger might help protect against heart problems that occur due to diabetes.

 Ginger’s anti-inflammatory properties may also help prevent certain diabetes complications.